projectshft/weather-project/roadmap.md

   __  Be conscious of your style and patterns

-  __  To get started, fork and clone this repo and submit a pull-request when you're finished.
+  _X_  To get started, fork and clone this repo and submit a pull-request when you're finished.